Google

 Last Emperor of China , Hsian-T'ung, the last emperor of China, is forced to abdicate following Sun Yat-sen's republican revolution, ending 267 years of Manchu rule in China and 2,000 years of imperial rule.

-Girl Scouts of America Founded , Juliette Gordon Low founded the Girl Guides in the United States, she had lived in England with her first husband for many years and had been a Girl Guide leader while living in England.
-On March 12th, 1912 She gathered 18 girls together to register the first troop of American Girl Guides in Savannah, Georgia.
-The next years the name was changed to Girl Scouts of America the following year.
+Girl Scouts of America Founded , Juliette Gordon Low founded the Girl Guides in the United States.
+She had lived in England with her first husband for many years and had been a Girl Guide leader while living in England.
+On March 12th, 1912 she gathered 18 girls together to register the first troop of American Girl Guides in Savannah, Georgia.
+The name was changed to Girl Scouts of America the following year.

-Olympic Games , The Summer Olympic Games of the V Olympiad are held in Stockholm, Sweden The introduction of Electronic Timing and Photo-Finish Equipment
+Olympic Games , The Summer Olympic Games of the V Olympiad were held in Stockholm, Sweden.
+These Olympics marked the introduction of Electronic Timing and Photo-Finish Equipment.

-First Cross Word Puzzle , The first crossword puzzle was published, which was created by Arthur Wynne, a Liverpool journalist, and published as a "word-cross" puzzle in the New York World
+First Cross Word Puzzle , The first crossword puzzle was published and created by Arthur Wynne, a Liverpool journalist.
+It was first published as a "word-cross" puzzle in the New York World.

 The 17th Amendment , The 17th Amendment goes into effect changing US Senators being chosen by the Legislature to elections involving ordinary voters.